Jeansidharta/next-styled-components-template/README.md

 These are some things you should know when using this template to avoid some weird bugs, or unoptimal performance.

+- All `jpeg`, `png` and `gif` images have to be imported using the `require` function, and **NOT** through the `public` folder.
+This is to ensure the images are properly optimized.
+Read more about this in my section about `imagemin-webp-webpack-plugin`.
+  - `svg` images can be imported both through `require` or through the public folder, since they are not optimized, but I'd suggest always using the `require` function for consistency
+  - If you want to support other image extensions, you'll have to change a few things in the `next.config.js` file.
+There should be enough comments in there to guide you in this mission.
+Webpack is kind of a nightmare (for me), so Good Luck.

 - the `src/pages/_app.tsx` and `src/pages/_document.tsx` files should not contain any styled-components component definition.
-Doing so will throw the "`class names don't match`" console warning, which could potentialy cause some very hard to find bugs, so just avoid it.
+Doing so will throw the `class names don't match` console warning, which could potentialy cause some very hard to find bugs, so just avoid it.
 I'm not exactly sure why this happens, but I think it has someting to do with how `styled-components` compiles when using SSR (server-side rendering).
   - You can still import files that have `styled-components` component declarations without any warnings

 ## Why these libraries?